 Assisting delivery professionals

-With smart apps for route planning and optimization assisting the delivery professional, they can save time and cost in travelling.
-Another app, like the Delivery dashboard, helps to get acknowledgement from the customer as soon as the delivery is done and get updated on the system in real-time.
-The manager sitting at the warehouse can approve the records and analyse the delivery trends through the generated reports.
+With smart apps for route planning and optimization assisting the delivery professional, they can save time and cost in traveling.
+Another app, like the Delivery dashboard, helps to get acknowledgment from the customer as soon as the delivery is done and get updated on the system in real-time.
+The manager sitting at the warehouse can approve the records and analyze the delivery trends through the generated reports.

 Almost all the logistics organizations have legacy applications running, and the good features of the application can be turned into micro apps to speed up the legacy modernization effort.
 This can be done by using rapid application development platform (RADP) solutions.
 Logistics companies in India can also think of buying ready-built apps to automate their specific tasks to manage toll and fuel, Expense management, delivery tracking, etc. The best way forward for a logistics company in India is to ensure the app that is being used is relevant to the nature of the work and can be easily developed and updated by using the help of professionals.
 Building micro apps satisfy two important purposes, it does not hamper the resources in the big projects and improves user experiences as they are easy to use.
 A combination of technologies can help freight forwarders in a logistics company drive digital transformation for enhancing operations.